delaramhosseini/Classification-of-Health-Risks-and-Speech-Disorders/README.md

 # Classification of Health Risks and Speech Disorders
 Predicting maternal health risks and classifying speech disorders through feature selection and various classification algorithms.

+## Overview
+Machine learning algorithms are computational methods that enable computers to learn patterns from data and make predictions or decisions without being explicitly programmed for each specific task.
+These algorithms use statistical techniques to analyze and interpret data, allowing them to improve their performance over time based on experience.

+Here’s a brief overview of key types of machine learning algorithms:

+1. **Supervised Learning**: Involves training a model on a labeled dataset, where the desired output is known.
+The algorithm learns to map inputs to outputs, making it suitable for tasks like classification and regression.
+   - **Examples**:
+     - **Decision Trees**: A model that splits data into branches based on feature values, leading to predictions.
+     - **Support Vector Machines (SVM)**: Finds the hyperplane that best separates different classes in the feature space.
+     - **K-Nearest Neighbors (KNN)**: Classifies data points based on the majority class among their nearest neighbors.
+     - **Random Forest**: An ensemble method that combines multiple decision trees for better accuracy and robustness.

+2. **Unsupervised Learning**: Deals with data that has no labeled outputs.
+The goal is to identify patterns or groupings within the data.
+   - **Examples**:
+     - **Clustering Algorithms**: Such as K-Means, which groups similar data points together.
+     - **Dimensionality Reduction Techniques**: Such as PCA (Principal Component Analysis), which reduces the number of features while retaining important information.

+3. **Reinforcement Learning**: Involves training an agent to make decisions by rewarding it for correct actions and penalizing it for incorrect ones.
+The agent learns through trial and error in an environment.
+   - **Example**: Algorithms that train robots or game-playing AI (like AlphaGo) to maximize a reward signal.

+4. **Semi-Supervised Learning**: Combines both labeled and unlabeled data to improve learning accuracy.
+This is useful when acquiring labeled data is expensive or time-consuming.

+Overall, machine learning algorithms are powerful tools for automating tasks, making predictions, and uncovering insights from data across various domains, including healthcare, finance, marketing, and more.

 ## Part One: Maternal Health Risk Analysis

 This project involves analyzing maternal health risk data using various machine learning algorithms.
 The primary goal is to build predictive models for risk assessment based on the dataset named **"Maternal Health Risk Data Set.csv."**